PredictiveMovement/predictivemovement/README.md

 ## License

 Predictive Movement is licensed under the MIT license.
-Please see [LICENSE.md](LICENSE.md) for details.
+Please see [LICENSE](LICENSE) for details.